Blog Hero

 Read More… from Can You Get Laser Eye Surgery After Cataract Surgery?
 What Patients Should Know

-Dry Eyes in Winter: Relief Tips and When to Visit Your Eye Doctor
+Dry Eyes in Winter: Causes, Symptoms, and Proven Relief Tips

 Reviewed By: Dr. Charnetski Winter often feels cozy, with heavier clothes, warm drinks, and more time indoors.
 For many people, it also brings a change in eye comfort.
 Dry, itchy, burning eyes become more common as the air dries out and indoor heating runs for longer stretches.
 When dry eyes in winter move from an occasional […]